How to Grow Garlic Start To Finish In 10 Easy Steps

 Step #5.
 Don’t Do a Thing Until Spring

-This might be a bit difficult at first but leave your newly planted garlic alone until spring.
-Unless you are in a drought, you will not need to water them either.
-Just let them sit.
+This might be a bit difficult at first, but leave your newly planted garlic alone until spring.
+You will not even need to water them unless you are in a drought.

 garlic shooting out of the ground with fencing and straw protecting it